 - Yakuza 4 (opens in new tab) (78)

 - Yakuza 2 (opens in new tab) (77)

 - Yakuza (opens in new tab) (75)

 - Yakuza: Dead Souls (opens in new tab) (64)

 The Yakuza games will stick with the turn-based RPG gameplay of Yakuza: Like a Dragon moving forward, according to developer Ryu ga Gotoku.

 Yakuza creator Toshihiro Nagoshi and producer Kazuki Hosokawa told IGN (opens in new tab) that the Yakuza series signature action gameplay has "been transformed into a turn-based RPG" and that Lost Judgement, a spin-off to the Yakuza games, will instead focus more on action, like previous entries in the series did.

 Is Judgment a Yakuza game?

 Judgment is a spin off game from developer Ryu ga Gotoku that sees players follow a detective named Takayuki Yagami.
 It features a similar gameplay structure to the Yakuza games, with a combat system that is reminiscent of Yakuza 0, side missions to complete alongside the main story and an investigation mode that sees players search a scene for clues and evidence of crime.

-Judgment Remastered released on Xbox Series X/S, PS5 and Stadia on April 23, 2021, and a sequel called Lost Judgment is currently in development and is set to release on September 24, 2021.
+Judgment Remastered released on Xbox Series X/S, PS5 and Stadia on April 23, 2021, and a sequel called Lost Judgment released in September 2021.